wp-plugins/maintenance-mode-notify/readme.txt

 * Blink ability

 = 1.0 =
-* Yellow bar with a message at the top of the page
+* Yellow bar with a message at the top of the page.